-Risk Description Pandemic Influenza A new virus, to which people have no immunity, emerges and starts spreading as easily as an existing virus e.g. influenza.
+Risk Description Pandemic A new virus, to which people have no immunity, emerges and starts spreading as easily as an existing virus e.g. influenza.
 As well as their potential to cause serious harm to human health, they threaten wider social and economic damage and disruption.
 Severe Weather (cold and snow, heatwave) This risk covers the extremes of weather and includes: for at least one week, multiple regions of the UK are subject to low temperatures and snow (falling and lying) coinciding with a daily mean temperature of below -3°C, and daily maximum temperature in excess of 28°C and minimum temperatures in excess of 15°C over most of a region for at least 5 consecutive days.
 Fluvial Flooding A massive river flood event or series of concurrent events across multiple regions following a sustained period of heavy rainfall extending over two weeks, possibly combined with snow melt and surface water flooding.
-Surface Water Flooding Surface water flooding caused by a warm unstable atmosphere, most likely to occur in summer due to the warmer atmosphere having a greater water holding capacity, causes a pattern of convective rainfall events.
+Coastal Flooding Coastal flooding is caused by high tides, low pressure weather systems, and surge conditions caused by strong winds blowing large waves towards the shore.
+As sea levels continue to rise as a result of climate change, the risk of coastal flooding will also increase.
 National Electricity Transmission Total blackout for up to 5 days due to loss of the National Electricity Transmission System with the potential for wide area power disruptions for up to 14 days.
 Cyber attacks Cyber space has become central to our economy and our society.
 Increasing our reliance on cyber space brings new opportunities but also new threats.
 While cyber space fosters open markets and open societies, this very openness can also make us more vulnerable to criminals, hackers, foreign intelligence services who want to harm us by compromising or damaging our critical data and systems.
-Malicious attacks alicious attacks This risk covers the broad range of malicious attacks that have been experienced other parts of the United Kingdom, from a lone actor carrying out a specific targete attack to a wider incident involving multiple persons with various attack methodologies.
+The social impact of a cyber attack and the potential to cause disruption in every corner of society, public service and business is significant and accounts for a disproportionate percentile of the NSRA 2022.
+Malicious attacks This risk covers the broad range of malicious attacks that have been experienced in other parts of the United Kingdom, from a lone actor carrying out a specific targeted attack to a wider incident involving multiple persons with various attack methodologies.
 Adverse weather The weather in County Durham and Darlington is extremely varied and dynamic.
-Weather patterns around the Pennines in West Durham can bring torrential rain and extremely severe snow and ice (the highest road in the County is the A66 trans- Pennine route at Bowes Moor).
+Weather patterns around the Pennines in West Durham can bring torrential rain and extremely severe snow and ice (the highest road in the County is the A66 trans-Pennine route at Bowes Moor).
 The weather in Teesdale and Weardale can be idyllic at the same time as mountainous seas are battering the coast.
+Emerging Infectious Diseases Disease emergence results from interactions between microbes and humans.
+These can be complex and multi-factorial.
+For example, population movement may result in the spread of a previously localised infection to a city where there is poor public health infrastructure, resulting in its establishment in the wider population.
+Emerging Transmissible disease can spread via humans and animals with recent examples being Ebola, Avian Influenza, pandemic and Malaria.